-US Masters TV Coverage 2018 – Sky and BBC TV Times
+US Masters TV Coverage 2019 – Sky and BBC TV Times

 Sky contract customers

-Sky Sports will be showing live coverage of all four days on its Sky Sports 4 HD channel from 7pm from Thursday 5th to Saturday 7th April, and from 6pm on Sunday 8th with additional live coverage of the final round on Sky Sports 1 from 7pm.
+Sky Sports will be showing live coverage of all four days on its Sky Sports Main Event and Sky Sports Main Event Golf channels with additional live coverage of Par 3 contest on Wednesday.

-Sky Sports will also provide live coverage of the Par 3 Contest on its Sky Sports 4 HD channel from 7:30pm on Wednesday 4th April.
-A comprehensive further line-up of Masters coverage, analysis and films will be available throughout the week on Sky Sports 4 HD for the duration of the tournament.
+They’ll also have live coverage from the range on Monday, Tuesday and Wednesday before the Par 3 contest.

-Related: The 10 Greatest Masters Shots
+Related: US Masters Leaderboard

-Featured group coverage will cover the early action and two of the morning marquee groups for the opening two rounds, available from 2.15pm on the Sky Sports red button, Sky Sports Xtra and Sky Sports iPad app.

 Sky Sports may now hold the main live TV rights in the UK, but there is still scope to enjoy some or all of the Masters on TV if you’re not a Sky Sports contract customer.